-On day 5, I take them for an elaborate bird-watching trip of Chidiya Tapu.
-The endemic Andaman Woodpecker, Andaman Crake, Andaman Treepie and Andaman Serpent Eagle can be spotted here, but not always.
-Otherwise the places has plenty of Sunbird, White-headed Starling, Fulvous-breasted Woodpecker, , Black-naped Oriole, Chestnut-headed Bee-eater, Brown Coucal, Alexandrine Parakeet, Red-breasted Parakeet. alongwith Andaman Drongo, Stork-billed Kingfisher, White-throated Kingfisher, Collared Kingfisher, etc. The region has about 180 plus different species of local as well as migratory birds.
-After an extensive birding tour of the region we call it a day by the beach and sit together to watch the serene sunset.
+On day 5, I take them for an elaborate bird-watching trip to Chidiya Tapu.
+The endemic Andaman Woodpecker, Andaman Crake, Andaman Treepie, and Andaman Serpent Eagle can be spotted here, but not always.
+Otherwise, the place has plenty of Sunbird, White-headed Starling, Fulvous-breasted Woodpecker, Black-naped Oriole, Chestnut-headed Bee-eater, Brown Coucal, Alexandrine Parakeet, Red-breasted Parakeet. along with Andaman Drongo, Stork-billed Kingfisher, White-throated Kingfisher, Collared Kingfisher, etc. The region has about 180 plus different species of local as well as migratory birds.
+After an extensive birding tour of the region, we call it a day by the beach and sit together to watch the serene sunset.
 More than the birds, I always find the bird-watchers chirping here!
-After All, they have had one of the best birding experience of their lives!
+After All, they have had one of the best birding experiences of their lives!

-evenings in Mudumalai are spent spotting night jars and owls around our huts in the jungle.
-Tourists, especially the foreigners are excited about staying in the Jungle huts and having a meal cooked on coal fire near the bonfire.
-And even I am thrilled taking them to such an experience.
+evenings in Mudumalai are spent spotting nightjars and owls around our huts in the jungle.
+Tourists, especially the foreigners are excited about staying in the Jungle huts and having a meal cooked on a coal fire near the bonfire.
+And even I am thrilled to take them to such an experience.

 On day 11 we have to bid adieu to Ooty since the birders have to be taken to another birding destination – the TOP SLIP.
-So after morning birding in Ooty area, I take the guests on a trip to the Top Slip which is situated in the Anamalai Hills.
-Infact this region is one of the best natural history locations in Southern India.
-Top Slip’s outstanding rainforest patches hold a number of South Indian endemic birds like the White-bellied Treepie, Malabar Trogon, White-bellied Blue Flycatcher and Black-throated Munia, Wynaad Laughingthrush, Sri Lanka Frogmouth.
-Many of the 150 species of birds found here are found on the one kilometer trek on way to the Karian Shola to the watchtower overlooking a reservoir.
-The key birds here include large breeding populations of Heart-spotted Woodpecker, Oriental Bay Owl, Mountain Imperial Pigeon, Indian Swiftlet, Brown-backed Needletail, Rufous Babbler, Great Hornbills, Malabar Grey Hornbill, Red Spurfowl.
-You can also spot the Grey Junglefowl, Malabar Parakeet, Yellow-browed Bulbul, Crimson-backed Sunbird, Greater Racket Tailed Drongo, Great Eared Nightjar and Large-billed Warbler.
+So after morning birding in the Ooty area, I take the guests on a trip to the Top Slip which is situated in the Anamalai Hills.
+In fact, this region is one of the best natural history locations in Southern India.
+Top Slip’s outstanding rainforest patches hold a number of South Indian endemic birds like the White-bellied Treepie, Malabar Trogon, White-bellied Blue Flycatcher, Black-throated Munia, Wynaad Laughingthrush, Sri Lanka Frogmouth.
+Many of the 150 species of birds found here are found on the one-kilometer trek on way to the Karian Shola to the watchtower overlooking a reservoir.
+The key birds here include large breeding populations of Heart-spotted Woodpecker, Oriental Bay Owl, Mountain Imperial Pigeon, Indian Swiftlet, Brown-backed Needletail, Rufous Babbler, Great Hornbills, Malabar Grey Hornbill, and Red Spurfowl.
+You can also spot the Grey Junglefowl, Malabar Parakeet, Yellow-browed Bulbul, Crimson-backed Sunbird, Greater Racket Tailed Drongo, Great Eared Nightjar, and Large-billed Warbler.
 Other than birds, the Top Slip is also home to the world’s rarest primate – the Lion-tailed Macaque.
-And ofcourse the a large concentration of the endemic Nilgiri Langur.
+And of course a large concentration of the endemic Nilgiri Langur.
 If you are lucky, you may also spot the Indian Chevrotain and the rare Brown Mongoose.
-Asian Elephants are plentiful but ensure to keep a very safe distance since they are not the best mannered here!
+Asian Elephants are plentiful but ensure to keep a very safe distance since they are not the best-mannered here!

 On day twelve after an early morning birding tour of the areas surrounding the lodge, I guide the birders to Munnar.
-But on way we take a good-time halt at the Chinnar Wildlife Sanctuary.
-This region is a lovely bio-reserve located between Western Ghats and Deccan.
+But on way, we take a good-time halt at the Chinnar Wildlife Sanctuary.
+This region is a lovely bio-reserve located between the Western Ghats and Deccan.
 It offers excellent birding opportunities for rare, endemic as well as migratory species of birds.
-In-fact it is home to 150 species from 40 families.
-So the birders get enough and great glimpses of the Forest Eagle owl, Fish owl, White-rumped Shama, yellow throated bulbul, Blue faced Malkoha, Grey headed bulbul Grey breasted flycatcher, Mountain Imperial pigeon, etc. By evening I arrive with the guests at Munnar where we stay in Jungle Huts again amid deep-green, serene environs.
-I have visited Munnar so many times in my life-time, but this place is so rich in its flora and fauna, that even for me as a guide it is a new experience every-time I come here.
+In fact, it is home to 150 species from 40 families.
+So the birders get enough and great glimpses of the Forest Eagle-owl, Fish owl, White-rumped Shama, yellow-throated bulbul, Blue-faced Malkoha, Grey-headed bulbul Grey-breasted flycatcher, Mountain Imperial pigeon, etc. By evening I arrive with the guests at Munnar where we stay in Jungle Huts again amid deep-green, serene environs.
+I have visited Munnar so many times in my lifetime, but this place is so rich in its flora and fauna, that even for me as a guide it is a new experience every time I come here.

-The next day I take the bird-watching enthusiasts for a finale early-morning birding trip to the nearby forests in Munnar.
-Post that we head to Thattekad, we have to reach there by late morning, so there are only a few birding spots en-route.
+The next day I take the bird-watching enthusiasts for a final early-morning birding trip to the nearby forests in Munnar.
+Post that we head to Thattekad, we have to reach there by late morning, so there are only a few birding spots en route.
 This is because the actual extravaganza awaits us at Thattekad.
-Late morning the birders check in at Soma Birds Lagoon, take an early lunch and rest for a while.
-Around 3pm I take them out for local bird-watching before we explore the Thattekad Bird Sanctuary for the next two days.
+Late morning the birder check-in at Soma Birds Lagoon, take an early lunch, and rest for a while.
+Around 3 pm I take them out for local bird-watching before we explore the Thattekad Bird Sanctuary for the next two days.

 Thattekad Bird Sanctuary is a Bird Paradise on Earth – It is not I who am claiming this.
-Dr Salim Ali rated this as the richest bird habitat in peninsular India, as good as eastern Himalayas.
-Wildlife Sanctuary is spread over 25 sq kms of forests, wetlands and rivers.
+Dr. Salim Ali rated this as the richest bird habitat in peninsular India, as good as the eastern Himalayas.
+Wildlife Sanctuary is spread over 25 sq kms of forests, wetlands, and rivers.
 There are hundreds of species of birds.
-The list is ever growing sine new birds migrate here every year from national as well as international areas.
-And thus it needs minimum two days to explore even the tip of this iceberg!
-My persona effort goes maximum is ensuring that I get all opportunity for the birders to spot rare winged beauties like rare birds Ceylon Frogmouth, Indian Pitta and Malabar Trogon.
-To name the other beautiful ones, let me share a small list: Black headed oriole, Crested Goshawk, Changeable hawk eagle, Dollar bird, Emerald Dove, Indian swiftlet, Malabar grey hornbill, Malabar trogon, Red wattled lapwing, Scarlet minivet, Racket tailed Drongo, Black Cormorant, etc. The regions near the water-bodies here are home to the very cute Whistling Duck, the Red Kingfisher, Water Hen, Yellow Oriole, Little Tern, Orange Minivet, Wagtail, Greytit and White breasted woodpecker.
-So day 15, 16 are spent at this amazing place, where we again spot Owls and Nightjars every evening before the guests enjoy the night at the Hotel which is again surrounded by the greens to ensure that they have the best experience of their lifetime.
+The list is ever-growing since new birds migrate here every year from national as well as international areas.
+And thus it needs a minimum of two days to explore even the tip of this iceberg!
+My personal effort to go maximum is ensuring that I get all opportunities for the birders to spot rare winged beauties like rare birds Ceylon Frogmouth, Indian Pitta, and Malabar Trogon.
+To name the other beautiful ones, let me share a small list: Black-headed oriole, Crested Goshawk, Changeable hawk-eagle, Dollar bird, Emerald Dove, Indian swiftlet, Malabar grey hornbill, Malabar trogon, Red-wattled Lapwing, Scarlet minivet, Racket-tailed Drongo, Black Cormorant, etc. The regions near the water bodies here are home to the very cute Whistling Duck, the Red Kingfisher, Water Hen, Yellow Oriole, Little Tern, Orange Minivet, Wagtail, Greytit, and White-breasted woodpecker.
+So day 15, and 16 are spent at this amazing place, where we again spot Owls and Nightjars every evening before the guests enjoy the night at the Hotel which is again surrounded by the greens to ensure that they have the best experience of their lifetime.

-On day 17 I take the birders out for the finale birding trip in morning around the forests near their hotel.
-Late morning they need to check out from the hotel and then drivers and I drop them to Cochin via a two hour road trip.
-It is from Cochin from where they depart to Delhi for their trip to their homelands on the next day.
-Every time they bid adieu, I too turn nostalgic, as some leave behind great memories, while other stay in touch as great friends.
-I as a guide, am left deeply humbled by this gesture.
+On day 17 I take the birders out for the final birding trip in the morning around the forests near their hotel.
+Late morning they need to check out from the hotel and then the drivers and I drop them to Cochin via a two-hour road trip.
+It is from Cochin that they depart to Delhi for their trip to their homelands the next day.
+Every time they bid adieu, I too turn nostalgic, as some leave behind great memories, while others stay in touch as great friends.
+I was a guide, am left deeply humbled by this gesture.
 So when are YOU joining me for this amazing birding trip to South India and the Andamans?
 I will look forward to your arrival.